-9. Respondent admits the truth of each and every charge and allegation in Accusation No. 800-2016-027949.
+9. Respondent admits the truth of each and every charge and allegation in Accusation No. 800-2018-046321.

-10. Respondent agrees that his Physician's and Surgeon's Certificate is subject to discipline and he agrees to be bound by the Board's probationary terms as set forth in the Disciplinary Order below.
+- 10. Respondent agrees the Disciplinary Order below, requiring the disclosure of probation pursuant to Business and Professions Code section 2228.1, serves to protect the public interest. - 11.
+Respondent agrees that her Physician's and Surgeon's Certificate is subject to discipline and she agrees to be bound by the Board's probationary terms as set forth in the Disciplinary Order below.